magento/devdocs/src/cloud/project/privatelink-service.md

 -  You cannot establish SSH connections using PrivateLink.
 For SSH, use the Magento SSH capabilities.
 See [Enable SSH keys][].
 -  Magento support does not cover troubleshooting AWS PrivateLink issues beyond initial enablement.
 -  Customers are responsible for costs associated with managing their own VPC.
--  You cannot use the HTTPS protocol to connect to Magento Commerce over PrivateLink.
+-  You cannot use the HTTPS (443) protocol to connect to Magento Commerce over PrivateLink.
+-  PrivateDNS is not available

 ## PrivateLink connection types